gerkovink/evaluation/README.md

 ## Contribution

 We invite others for discussion and to contribute to our proposed checklist for the evaluation of imputation routines.
+The version of the checklist included in the manuscript has been published on [Research Equals](https://doi.org/10.53962/vrd3-8h76).